 Well hello there.
 I hope you had a great weekend.
 We didn’t do much except try to clean the craft cupboard (yeah right 😀 ) and make this silk fringed bohemian dreamcatcher for this month’s IBC challenge.
-We’ve made a few dreamcatchers before, but I must admit, this one is probably my favorite so far.
-I think it’s the way the wooden beads and sari silk ribbon work so well together to create something that’s rich, vibrant and full of interesting textures.
+We’ve made a few dreamcatchers before, like this one from t-shirt yarn and this half-moon beauty.
+But I must admit, this bohemian dream catcher is one of my favorites.
+I think it’s the way the wooden beads and sari silk ribbon work so well together to create something that’s rich, vibrant, and full of interesting textures.

 But before I show you how we made this beaded bohemian dreamcatcher with a silk fringe, let me quickly tell you a little about the IBC (Int’l Bloggers Club).
 Every month a group of bloggers from around the world

 What you need to make the boho dreamcatcher

 Did I mention, this is a really easy project 😉 From start, to finish it took less than an hour to make and all you need is:

 - Wire cutters

 - Large and small wooden beads

 - Sari silk ribbon yarn.
 Love this stuff.
 It’s made from recycled bits of saris and is hand-spun by women in Nepal and India.
 It’s so beautiful, and when you buy a skein of the yarn, you’re helping all those women support their families too.
 There are so many rich and vibrant jewel-like colors joined together that you’re spoilt for choice.

 Decorative beads for added interest.
 I used bits from a broken necklace that

 attacked me just happened to fall out of the craft cupboard when I was contemplating tidying it up 😀